SiddheshKotwal/Neural-Networks-From-Scratch-in-CPP-/README.md

 ### Setup and Compilation

 1. **Place the `.vscode` Directory:**
-   - Ensure the `.vscode` directory is in the parent directory of your project directory.
+   - Ensure the `.vscode` directory is in the parent directory of your project directory i.e. "Neural-Networks-From-Scratch-in-CPP" and "A Real Dataset".

 2. **Configuration:**
-   - Make sure include, bin, and linking paths for necessary libraries (e.g., NumPy, Python, OpenCV, Cereal) are correctly set in the `.vscode` and CMake files.
+   - Make sure include, bin, and linking paths for necessary libraries (e.g., NumPy, Python, OpenCV, Cereal) are correctly set in the `.vscode`, CMake files and also necessary bin paths in system environment variables.

 3. **Compile and Run:**
    - Use `Ctrl + Shift + B` in VSCode to build the project.
-   - For applications using `matplotlibcpp`, update the `run_my_app.bat` file with the `.cpp` filename and execute `./run_my_app`.
+   - For applications using `matplotlibcpp`, update the `run_my_app.bat` file with the `.cpp` filename in .bat file and execute `./run_my_app`.
    - For applications not using `matplotlibcpp`, simply run `./filename`.

 ---